 in a politically active household where she was encouraged to question the status

 quo.
-She was inspired to become vegetarian as a 12-year old after watching a
+She was inspired to become vegetarian as a twelve-year-old after watching a

 documentary about needless animal suffering at the hands of animal use industries,

-and she adopted a vegan lifestyle in her early 20s after learning more about the
+and she adopted a vegan lifestyle in her early twenties after learning more about the

-cruelty inherently caused by the meat, dairy, and egg industries.
+cruelty inherent in the meat, dairy, and egg industries.

 After completing her first degree, Camille ran for Parliament in the 2006 federal